Our Faculty & Staff

 Research and Teaching Interests

-Alan Decho’s research interests center on attached forms of bacteria, called 'Biofillms'.
-The biofilm allows bacteria to act as a coordinated group rather than as individual cells.
-They form microscopic (invisible) coatings that are important in health, disease and environmental processes.
-In health, biofilms commonly occur in/on human body in many areas.
-They are important to proper health, but also play central roles in infection.
-They are also the predominant form of microbial life in natural environments.
+Alan Decho’s research interests center on attached forms of bacteria, called 'biofilms'.
+In biofilms, bacteria occur in protected, coordinated groups rather than as individual cells.
+Biofilms are microscopic (invisible) coatings and are important in health, disease and environmental processes.
+In health processes, these forms of bacteria commonly occur in/on the human body in many areas.
+They are important to proper health, but also play central roles in infection, and are also the predominant form of microbial life in natural environments.
 Dr. Decho currently teaches a graduate-undergraduate course on 'Biofilms in the Environment, Health and Disease.